ARM-software/LLVM-embedded-toolchain-for-Arm/docs/newlib.md

 1. Download corresponding `LLVMEmbeddedToolchainForArm-newlib-overlay` package and extract it on top of the main toolchain folder.

-    * Note: The overlay packages copies all the `newlib` library variants into the `lib/clang-runtimes/newlib` subdirectory, so that they do not collide with the `picolibc` variants in `lib/clang-runtimes`.
+    * Note: The overlay package copies all the `newlib` library variants into the `lib/clang-runtimes/newlib` subdirectory, so that they do not collide with the `picolibc` variants in `lib/clang-runtimes`.
     It also adds the `newlib.cfg` into the `bin` directory,